 You know where you can get salt, but let me agree with modern medicine for a second and suggest that you stay away from ordinary table salt.
-Instead, go with a Celtic Sea Salt and/or Himalayan Sea Salt.
+Instead, go with a Celtic Sea Salt or Himalayan Sea Salt.
 These salts have other elements that you will probably need.
 As for Iodine, Iodine’s rich natural sources include fresh ocean fish, shellfish, sea vegetables like seaweed, etc.

-WebMD states that “As a rule, there is very little Iodine in food unless it has been added during processing, which is now the case with salt.
+WebMD states that, “As a rule, there is very little Iodine in food unless it has been added during processing, which is now the case with salt.
 Most of the world’s Iodine is found in the ocean, where it is concentrated by sea life, especially seaweed (WebMD, 2016).”
-They have found some in REAL milk and organic potatoes, but let me stress REAL and ORGANIC… because pasteurization is said to destroy 20 percent of the already low levels of Iodine present in raw milk, and potatoes tend to suck up pesticides… which are rich with halogens.
+They have found some in REAL milk and organic potatoes, but let me stress REAL and ORGANIC… because pasteurization is said to destroy 20 percent of the already low levels of Iodine in raw milk, and potatoes tend to suck up pesticides… which are rich with halogens.
 But there is always my favorite way to get it; supplementation – which comes in pill or liquid form and both of which you can probably pick up at your local pharmacy or natural foods store.

 How many Americans do you think either live away from the ocean, do not eat kelp, do not eat fish, do not eat organic food, follow the RDA regarding their nutrition, drink processed milk, follow the normal advice about salt, and follow the normal advice provided about things like Fluoride or Chlorine?
 When you look at it this way, it is easy to see why America is sick and dumb.
 We have been left malnourished, under-educated, and guided toward brain-dead by those we trusted.